 In 1915, after the death of her father, Beatrix Potter bought Lindeth Howe for her mother, Helen Potter to live in.
 Beatrix had fallen in love with the property during the times she had stayed and notified her mother when the sale was announced.
 At this time Beatrix Potter lived in Near Sawrey.

 In 1933 Mr & Mrs Doxford bought the house from Beatrix Potter, after her mother died.

-Their two sons grew up in the house and Mr Doxford Junior is still a regular guest at the hotel, staying in the room, which was his nursery as a child.
-He keeps many photographs of the house and shares his memories and childhood stories of the house with the staff and guests.
+Their two sons grew up in the house and Mr Doxford Junior was still a regular guest at the hotel, staying in the room, which was his nursery as a child up until 2013.
+He kept many photographs of the house and shared his memories and childhood stories of the house with the staff and guests.
 Mr Doxford senior was an engineer and he designed and made a system for opening and closing the high-level ventilation windows found on the ground and first floor.
 This system still works perfectly today.

 Following the sale of the property in 1949, the purchaser converted the property into two houses and a flat.
 In 1972 the Postlewaite family purchased the house and started a Bed and Breakfast business.
 During this period various plots of land were sold out of the estate and a few other private houses were built, all sharing the same driveway to the main property.

 In 1978 the Baxter family purchased one half of the property which operated as the Bed and Breakfast business, and the subsequently purchased the other half, Lindeth Brae in 1983, converting the property into one complete family home once again.
 Lindeth Howe thus became a small country house hotel with 15 bedrooms and private family accommodation for the owners.